 And even in small Switzerland, 13.000 Cooperatives have remained virtually constant for fifty years.
 The fact that the situation is so much better here is due to the fact that the future-oriented value of this legal form has long been recognized abroad.
 In Italy, for example, cooperatives can borrow cheaply from their members and deduct their profits tax-free.

 Therefore, the Italian cooperatives have a much higher capital than their comrades in Germany.
 Spain and Portugal also enjoy such tax breaks.
 In Switzerland and many other countries, small cooperatives do not have to pay any or only small auditing costs.

 And in Sweden, there are 25 publicly funded start-up agencies for new cooperatives.

 Cooperative Law: simplification necessary!

 This shows that cooperative law in Germany urgently needs to be simplified, so that this legal form will become attractive again, especially for small companies, so that they can adapt to economic changes.

-As Burchard Bösche of the Central Association of German Consumer Cooperatives has already stated, there are already initial efforts to do so: "As the central association of German consumer cooperatives, we are currently intensifying our efforts to considerably simplify the cumbersome examination process, especially for smaller cooperatives."
+The first efforts are already underway, as Burchard Bösche from the Central Association of German Consumer Cooperatives explains: "As the Central Association of German Consumer Cooperatives, we are currently working hard to simplify the cumbersome examination procedure, especially for smaller cooperatives."

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!